VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 ### Export selected organizations

-1. The user opens root of Contact Module >
+1. The user opens root of Contact Module
 2. Select few organizations > click export
-3. The system opens the > Simple export dialog screen with the text "NUM contacts NUM organizations will be exported to csv file."
+3. The system opens the Simple export dialog screen with the text "NUM contacts NUM organizations will be exported to csv file."
 4. User confirms export
-5. The system opens the processing screen where the links appear when the processing is finished
+5. The system opens the processing blade with links when the export is finished
 6. Links to download organizations.csv file and contacts.csv file are displayed.

+> If Contact has more than one related accounts, organizations, addresses than only one account, organization, address will be exported according to this contact.

 ### Export all from Customer module

-1. The user opens root of Contact Module >
+1. The user opens root of Contact Module
 2. Click export
 3. The system opens the Simple export dialog screen with the text "NUM contacts NUM organizations will be exported to csv file."
 4. User confirms export
-5. The system opens the processing screen where the links appear when the processing is finished
+5. The system opens the processing blade with links when the export is finished
 6. Links to download organizations.csv file and contacts.csv file are displayed

 ## Contacts import